FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/customizing.md

 ### Sunhelm
 The survival mechanics can be tweaked to affect how frequently you need to fulfill your needs, or disabled completely.

-### Toyful Temptations
+### Deviously Enchanted Chests
-In this MCM you can change how often traps that place Toys on your character occur, as well as control how frequently keys appear.
-Changing these settings can make the Toys experience much harder or much easier.
+In this MCM you can change how often traps that place Devious Devices on your character occur, as well as control how frequently keys appear.
+Changing these settings can make the Devious Devices experience much harder or much easier.

-### Toys
+### Devious Devices
-In this MCM you can change the difficulty of escaping toys as well as turn off various features related to Toys, if that's what you want.
+In this MCM you can change the difficulty of escaping toys as well as turn off various features related to Devious Devices, if that's what you want.

 ### Trade & Barter
 - Barter Rates